 Technically speaking, Cottage Style isn’t really a style.
 After all, a cottage is meant to be lived in, to be enjoyed, and is usually the recipient of all the cast-offs from the real home.
-But Cottage furnishings and accessorites have grown in popularity in recent years.
-In Cottage Style anything (and everything) goes.
+But Cottage furnishings and accessories have grown in popularity in recent years.
+In Cottage Style, anything (and everything) goes.

 Reuse Vintage Items

 In Cottage decor, pieces are often adapted from one use to another.
 For example, a bench might serve as a coffee table, an old kitchen cupboard can hide towels in a bathroom, or a kitchen table might become a desk.
 You might also reuse a section of old wooden or iron fence to serve as a headboard.
 To fit into the scheme the piece just needs to look old and loved with signs of wear-and-tear.

 Floors in Cottage Style homes are often informal and even imperfect.
 Bare wood floors are a good option.
 New wood can be made to look old and painted floors can have patterns stenciled on, either to add interest or define areas.
 Raw planks can be covered with vintage braided throw rugs.
 Wall-to-wall carpet can be too perfect for this style yet tile is okay.
 Covering any type of flooring with vintage area rugs is another way to get the cottage look.

 Since Cottage Style homes are informal, windows should look light and airy.
 Consider lace instead of heavy drapes or sheers instead of opaque panels.
 For privacy, if you need it, pick simple shades that can hide away during the day.
 When privacy is not an issue the windows can be left bare.
 Valances can be sewn in fabric or made of grapevines.
 Swags of lace help add a softer look.